Presione soltar

 • 96% of Democratic voters say that “making voting easy” is “important” (81% say it is “very important”)

-“In 2020 Rhode Islanders were given choices to cast their ballots and they responded in record numbers,” Senator Dawn Euer (D-Newport, Jamestown).
+“In 2020 Rhode Islanders were given choices to cast their ballots and they responded in record numbers,” Senadora Dawn Euer (D-Newport, Jamestown).
 “After our state ran four successful elections giving voters those choices it’s time to make those changes permanent.
 All Rhode Islanders deserve an opportunity to vote by mail, or early, or on Election Day, in a manner that is safe and secure.”

 More than 40% of voters surveyed said pandemic-related changes made it “easier” to vote than in past years.
 The Rhode Island Voting Access Coalition supports legislation to make COVID-era changes permanent, and make other improvements.
 The Coalition created the Let RI Vote campaign to support two pieces of legislation, the Let RI Vote Act (H 6003 Kazarian/S 0516 Euer), and a constitutional amendment that would allow same day voter registration (H 5983 Kazarian/S 0569 DiMario).
 The Let RI Vote Act makes permanent the many temporary changes made during the pandemic.